-Indian Railways is the Forth largest railway system in the world.
-Its employees are numbered at about 14 lakhs.
-Indian Railways is divided into 16 zones and each zone is headed by a General Manager.
-Every zone is divided into some divisions and each division is headed by a Divisional Railway Manager.
+Indian Railways is the fourth largest railway network in the world and largest employer in the country which numbers around 14 lakhs.
+Entire network of Indian Railways is divided into 16 zones, where each zone is headed by a General Manager.
+Every zone is divided into many divisions and each division is headed by a Divisional Railway Manager.

-The officers recruited to the above services start their respective careers at the level of Assistant Commercial Manager / Assistant Engineer.
-Later, they will be promoted to the ranks of Divisional Commercial Manager, Senior Divisional Commercial Manager, Chief Commercial Manager, Divisional Railway Manager, Additional General Manager, General Manager, Member (Commercial) of Railway Board and Chairman of Railway Board.
+Recruitment for Group A category is made through civil service examination and combined engineering service examination.
+These examinations are conducted every year through Union Public Service Commission (UPSC).
+The candidates recruited under the category start their respective careers at the level of Assistant Commercial Manager or Assistant Engineer.
+Later, they get promoted to the ranks of the Divisional Commercial Manager, Senior Divisional Commercial Manager, Chief Commercial Manager, Divisional Railway Manager, Additional General Manager, General Manager, Member (Commercial) of Railway Board and Chairman of Railway Board.

-The posts at the level of Section Officer of Railway Board, Section Engineer, etc. comes under the Group B category.
-For the former posts, the recruitment is done through the Civil Services examination.
-Some of the posts in the group are filled with the staff from the Group C.
+Candidates recruited under the category work at the level of Section Officer, Junior Engineers and Depot Material Superintendent.
+While for some posts, the recruitment is done through the Civil Service examination, while others, posts in the group are filled with the staff from the Group C through promotion.

-For various categories of posts under Group C, the recruitment is done through the 17 Railway Recruitment Boards spread across the country.
-Some of the posts in the group are Ticket Examiner, Trains Clerk, Junior Clerk cum Typist, Senior Clerk, Ticket Collector Junior Accounts Assistant, Commercial Clerk, Account Clerk cum Typist, Assistant Loco Pilot, Junior Stenographer, Technician, Senior Permanent Way Supervisor, Signal Interlocking Maintainer, Staff Nurse, Radiographer, Pharmacist, Health and Malaria Inspector, Depot Material Superintendent, Telecommunication Maintainer, Enquiry-cum- Reservation Clerk, Assistant Station Master, Goods Guard, Traffic Apprentice, Commercial Apprentice, Senior Permanent Way Supervisor, Junior Engineer, Section Engineer, etc.
+The recruitment for this category is made through the 17 Railway Recruitment Boards spread across the country.
+Posts in the group are Ticket Examiner, Trains Clerk, Junior Clerk cum Typist, Senior Clerk, Ticket Collector Junior Accounts Assistant, Commercial Clerk, Account Clerk cum Typist, Assistant Loco Pilot, Junior Stenographer, Technician, Senior Permanent Way Supervisor, Signal Interlocking Maintainer, Staff Nurse, Radiographer, Pharmacist, Health and Malaria Inspector, Depot Material Superintendent, Telecommunication Maintainer, Enquiry-cum- Reservation Clerk, Assistant Station Master, Goods Guard, Traffic Apprentice, Commercial Apprentice, Senior Permanent Way Supervisor, Junior Engineer and Section Engineer.